-Hogan says White House rapid-tests plan undercut Maryland’s supply
+Hogan says White House’s plan for rapid virus tests undercuts Maryland’s supply

 The federal program to distribute the tests “is specifically not allowed, by contract, to take away tests from state governments or U.S. commercial operations," Tom Inglesby, senior adviser to the White House covid-19 response team, said in a call with reporters.
 “By contract, that program cannot interfere with state, local or U.S. commercial operations.”

 Inglesby said that the stipulation was conveyed to the governors, including Hogan, during their call Tuesday.
-Neither Washington D.C.
-Mayor Muriel Bowser (D) nor Virginia Gov. Glenn Youngkin (R) have said the administration’s test distribution plan has affected their supplies.
+Neither D.C.
+Mayor Muriel Bowser (D) nor Virginia Gov. Glenn Youngkin (R) have said that the administration’s test distribution plan has affected their supplies.

 “We have followed up with Governor Hogan’s team to try to understand exactly what they’re hearing and to help work out anything they’re seeing on the ground,” Inglesby said, “because we will clarify with any manufacturer that is saying the federal government [is] blocking, that they have an obligation to fulfill the orders to states.”